R0mB0r/RL_RobotArm/FrankaEmikaPandaArm/README.md

 # Franka Emika Panda Arm

 Development of a 3D model in the MuJoCo simulation software for the Franka Emika Panda robot, where the input is the angular position of the actuators.
-This robot will be controlled using the PPO reinforcement learning algorithm from the [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) library.
+This robot will be trained using the PPO reinforcement learning algorithm from the [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) library.

 In this project, our goal is to train the robot to perform the `Reach` task, which involves reaching a small green box that is randomly generated within the simulation space.